professor-2390/controid-bot/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/professor-2390/controid/issues)
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/professor-2390/controid-bot/issues)

-## Show your support
+## ⭐Show your support

 Give a ⭐️ if this project helped you!
 Star-ring the project gives me encouragement to continue it.
 Thanks a lot.

-## 📝 Future

-Checkout [`TODO`](https://github.com/professor-2390/controid/blob/main/TODO) for more information on the future features.

 ---